cerni00/WebAppRestaurant/README.md

 Now that the dependencies are installed and the API server is running, let's run the application.
 Go back to the VSCode terminal and make sure that you are in the RestaurantApp folder.
 After that, please run the following command:

 "npx expo start" ;

+I hope that all the instructions are clear and the app can be built.
+Please do not hesitate to contact me if there is something which is not working, because on my end it works.
+Thank you!

 Enjoy ;)